Interested in something other than mainstream education? Never fear. This list of Bangalore’s alternative schools will set your mind at rest.

 What we like: Abheek has been offering very creative takes on education.
 It is one of the schools in the city to experiment with the micro school model.

-Website Link: Abheek – School for Holistic Education
+Get more information: Abheek – School for Holistic Education

 An institution with a progressive view of education, Roots Academy comes from Roots 360, with its network of popular Montessoris in different parts of Bangalore.
 Affiliated to the ICSE board, the school is the product of the vision of Mr. Pruthvi Banwasi and Ms. Pranothi Banwasi, the Founder Trustees.
 The campus is designed with ample space and keeping the children in mind.
 The school aims at creating a stress-free learning environment for the children and a creatively fulfilling atmosphere for the teachers.

 What we like: Their beautiful campus and the innovative way in which their classrooms are designed.

 A free-spirited and progressive open school that believes in children taking control of their learning, BeMe believes that education is constant and that we are always learning.
 BeMe’s environment consists of various learning components — outdoor education, self-reflection, basic skills like reading, writing and numeracy and much more.

 What we like: A typical day at BeMe is one of the loveliest things we have ever seen.
 Check it out here.

 Jigyasa the School is a popular preschool in Indiranagar and it has now opened its primary section.
 The curriculum at Jigyasa Primary draws on Montessori and Reggio inspired practices until Grade 3 and will then transition into IGCSE in the higher grades.
 At Jigyasa, Anuradha Chadha heads a group of excellent educators.
 Chadha has more than 20 years experience as an early years educator and has designed curricula for early years settings for the last ten years.